UniversalDependencies/docs/workgroups/core.md

 and this is the one case where the argument/adjunct distinction cannot be avoided in UD.

+Some English verbs allow two objects (i.e., two core arguments following the verb):

+* _Peter gave Kate a book._
+* _Tom teaches me mathematics._

+The traditional approach outside UD is to call the first object _indirect_ and the second object _direct;_ it is often defined in terms of semantic roles, saying that the recipient is the indirect object.
+UD avoids referring to semantic roles and says instead that [indirect object](/u/dep/iobj.html) is a core argument of the verb that is not its subject or direct [object](/u/dep/obj.html);
+the (direct) object is then defined as “the second most core argument of a verb after the subject.”
+In the above examples, the recipient _(Kate, me)_ is arguably more core than the theme _(book, mathematics)_ because the recipient can be promoted in passivization while the theme cannot:

+* _Kate was given a book by Peter. (*A book was given Kate by Peter.)_
+* _I am taught mathematics by Tom. (*Mathematics is taught me by Tom.)_

+The second object can be promoted only if both the subject and the first object are recoded as oblique arguments (in the case of _to give_) or the first object is removed (in the case of _to teach_):

+* _A book was given by Peter to Kate._
+* _Mathematics is taught by Tom. (*Mathematics is taught by Tom to me.)_

+Therefore, the UD v2 guidelines actually require that the second object is labeled `iobj`.
+Yet in the current English data (UD 2.1), it is still the first object that is labeled `iobj`, and the second object is `obj`.
+This has to be resolved by either modifying the guidelines, or the data (diverging from what people traditionally understand under indirect object).

 ## Can Adjectives Have Core Arguments?